apluslms/a-plus/exammode/doc/EXAM.md

 * `exammode/base.html`

 	This is the base template for exammode and it is a custom version of `templates/base.html`.
-	This is set in 'exercises/views.py'file.
 	The main modifications include removing the user menu on the left side of the page and displaying just the language selection, student ID and user name on the page header.

 * `exammode/examsession_detail.html`